jeremytammik/tbc/a/1895_exterior_walls.md

 It's a very interesting problem, I will keep pondering on it.
 I'm actually surprised there's no direct way to do this directly in the API or in Revit schedules.
 Feels like every walls should know what rooms acost them and all rooms should know what surfaces bound them.

-Tags (0)
-Add tags
-Report
-MESSAGE 13 OF 13
-Yien_Chao
- Collaborator Yien_Chao in reply to: Samuel.Arsenault-Brassard
-‎12-11-2020 06:16 AM
-i think you can start another thread on the particuliar topic.
+**Answer:** i think you can start another thread on the particuliar topic.

-In the meantime, , i think the first question has been resolve.
+In the meantime, i think the first question has been resolved.

+Many thanks to Yien Chao for all his good advice!

 ####<a name="4"></a> Comic Sans is a Public Good